worktheclock/replit.github.io/teams-pro/excalidraw-with-replit.md

 ## Draw: database architecture diagram

-Teams would benefit from using Excalidraw when demonstrating the infrastructure of existing systems such as a database management system.
-They can show how their applications interact with their databases to store and attain data.
+Teams can use Excalidraw to demonstrate the infrastructure of existing systems, such as a database management system.

-Let's demonstrate this with a database architecture diagram.
+We'll create a database architecture diagram to show how an application interacts with its databases to store and retrieve data.

-We'll create a new file and save it as "database.draw".
+Create a new file and save it as `database.draw`.

 You can add a variety of design elements to your diagrams by importing libraries.
-We want to use the following three libraries from [excalidraw](https://www.excalidraw.com) for our diagram: Software Logos, Databases, Awesome icons.
+We want to use the following three libraries from [Excalidraw](https://www.excalidraw.com) for our diagram: Software Logos, Databases, and Awesome Icons.

-Go to the [excalidraw.com](https://www.excalidraw.com) homepage and, next to the drawing tools navbar, click on the "book" icon.
+Go to the [Excalidraw](https://www.excalidraw.com) homepage and, next to the drawing tools navbar, click on the "book" icon.
 In the pop-up, click on "Browse libraries" to select from a range of different categories.

 Once you find the category with the elements you would like to use, click "Add to Excalidraw" to import that library to the site's workspace.

 ![browse libraries](/images/teamsPro/excalidraw/add-library.png)

-You can add any elements you want from these contributed libraries and then copy them across to your repl file using `Ctrl + C` `Ctrl + V` (or `CMD + C` `CMD + V` on macOS).
+You can add any elements you want from these contributed libraries and then copy them across to your repl file using Ctrl+C and Ctrl+V (or Command+C and Command+V on macOS).

-Using the "Awesome icons" library, we have elements to represent the users of the software application, and with the "Software logos" and "Database" libraries we have database and developer icons.
+Using the "Awesome Icons" library, we have elements to represent the users of the software application, and with the "Software Logos" and "Database" libraries we have database and developer icons.

 These elements enhance the diagram and make it more interesting to define the composition of the database system.
 The resulting diagram would look as follows: